-As for pastoral, to get the actual rates charge, scale the approximate charge by net PCMI/Z = 0.1m/Z
+As with pastoral and forestry, to get the actual rates charge, scale the approximate charge by net PCMI/Z = 0.1m/Z

 Where Z is the sum of the approximate individual charges.

 Rating charge - non-industrial land use

 Ms. Myth owns a residential rating unit with a capital value of \$174,854.